-A. Triage: Early recognition of patients with SARI associated with nCoV infection.
+Triage: Early recognition of patients with COVID - 19

-The purpose of triage is to recognize and sort all patients with SARI at first point of contact with health care system (such as the emergency department).
-Consider nCOV as a possible etiology of SARI under certain conditions (see Table 1).
-Triage patients and start emergency treatments based based on disease severity.
+The purpose of triage is to recognize and sort all patients with COVID - 19 at first point of contact with health care system (such as the emergency department).
+Consider COVID - 19 as a possible etiology under certain conditions (see Table 1).
+Triage patients and start emergency treatments based on disease severity.

-SARI An ARI with history of fever or measured temperature $\geq$ 38 C° and cough; onset within the last ~10 days; and requiring hospitalization.
-However, the absence of fever does NOT exclude viral infection.
-Surveillance case definitions for nCoV 1.
-Severe acute respiratory infection (SARI) in a person, with history of fever and cough requiring admission to hospital, with no other etiology that fully explains the clinical presentation (clinicians should also be alert to the possibility of atypical presentations in patients who are immunocompromised); AND any of the following: a) A history of travel to Wuhan, Hubei Province China in the 14 days prior to symptom onset; or b) the disease occurs in a health care worker who has been working in an environment where patients with severe acute respiratory infections are being cared for, without regard to place of residence or history of travel; or c) the person develops an unusual or unexpected clinical course, especially sudden deterioration despite appropriate treatment, without regard to place of residence or history of travel, even if another etiology has been identified that fully explains the clinical presentation 2.
-A person with acute respiratory illness of any degree of severity who, within 14 days before onset of illness, had any of the following expos ires: a) close physical contact with a confirmed case of nCoV infection, while that patient was symptomatic; or b) a healthcare facility in a country where hospital-associated nCoV infections have been reported;
+SARI An ARI with history of fever or measured temperature \geq 38 C° and cough; onset within the last ~10 days; and requiring hospitalization.
+Surveillance case definitions for SARI SARI in a person, with history of fever and cough requiring admission to hospital, with no other etiology that fully explains the clinical presentation1 (clinicians should also be alert to the possibility of atypical presentations in patients who are immune-compromised); AND any of the following: a) A history of international travel in 14 days prior to symptom onset; or b) the disease occurs in a health care worker who has been working in an environment where patients with severe acute respiratory infections are being cared for, without regard to place of residence or history of travel; or c) the person develops an unusual or unexpected clinical course, especially sudden deterioration despite appropriate treatment, without regard to place of residence or history of travel; even if another etiology has been identified that fully explains the clinical presentation 2.
+A person with acute respiratory illness of any degree of severity who, within 14 days before onset of illness, had any of the following exposures: a) close physical contact2 with a confirmed case of COVID - 19 infection, while that patient was symptomatic; or b) a healthcare facility in a country where hospital-associated COVID - 19 infections have been reported;